What is the Difference between Acupuncture and Dry Needling?

 Dry needling is an acupuncture technique that involves inserting thin, solid, single use (acupuncture) needles into specific trigger points or tight bands of muscle to relieve myofascial pain, improve movement, and restore muscle function.
 It targets muscle knots, known as trigger points, or areas of tension, stimulating a healing response and promoting muscles to return to a healthier more functional state.

-While some therapists may describe Dry Needling as a different modality than acupuncture, they are actually the same.
-Dry Needling is an acupuncture technique.
-There are many acupuncture techniques depending on the desired outcome needed for the patient’s rehabilitation.
+While some therapists may describe Dry Needling as a different modality than acupuncture, this is incorrect.
+Acupuncture and Dry Needling are actually the same.
+However, it is more specifically stated that Dry Needling is an acupuncture technique, a technique historically known as trigger point acupuncture which falls in the specialty of orthopedic acupuncture and has been around for as long has acupuncture has been in use (~2500 years).
+There are many acupuncture techniques depending on the desired outcome for the patient’s rehabilitation.

 Who can perform dry needling?